 From GC19, the project partners have the option of transporting the crude oil to various refineries on the Gulf Coast region.

 The pipeline is 220km long with a diameter of 24in and reaches a maximum depth of 2,140m.
 The Chevron Pipeline Company has built and will operate the pipeline for the Amberjack Pipeline Company (APC).

 APC is a joint venture between Chevron Pipeline Company and Shell Pipeline Company.

 In January 2010, Cameron was awarded a $230m contract to supply subsea equipment and engineering and project management services for the fields.
 The company also provided 12 subsea trees of 15,000psi, manifolds and related connection systems.

 In September 2010, Mustang was awarded a contract to carry out a detailed design for the topsides of the production facility.
 The company conducted the front-end engineering and design (FEED) for the facility in 2009.

 Saipem won a contract to transport and install the crude oil export pipeline from the fields in December 2010.
 The company used its pipelayer vessel Castorone to install the pipeline.

 In April 2011, McDermott International was contracted to fabricate and install subsea equipment including umbilical, jumpers and control systems for the project.

 KBR won a contract in April 2011 to provide detailed design services for the Jack / St Malo production facility.

-The scope of work includes design and engineering services for the hull, accommodation facilities, mooring system and other facilities.
+The work included design and engineering services for the hull, accommodation facilities, mooring system and other facilities.